grame-cncm/faustdoc/src/manual/syntax.md

 ### `soundfile` Primitive

 The `soundfile("label[url:{'path1';'path2';'path3'}]", n)` primitive allows access to a list of externally defined sound resources, described as the list of their filename, or complete paths.
 The `soundfile("label[url:path]", n)` simplified syntax, or `soundfile("label", n)` (where label is used as the soundfile path) allows to use a single file.
 All sound resources are concatenated in a single data structure, and each item can be accessed and used independently.

 A `soundfile` has:

 * two inputs: the sound number (as a integer between 0 and 255, automatically promoted to *int*), and the read index in the sound (automatically promoted to *int*, which will access the last sample of the sound if the read index is greater than the sound length)
-* two fixed outputs: the first one is the currently accessed sound length in samples, the second one is the currently accessed sound nominal sample rate in Hz
+* two fixed outputs: the first one is the length in samples of the currently accessed sound, the second one is the nominal sample rate in Hz of the currently accessed sound
 * `n` several more outputs for the sound channels themselves, as a integer [constant numerical expression](#constant-numerical-expressions)

 <!-- faust-run -->